 Do I need travel insurance?

-When you're arranging insurance, make sure you declare that you've had a stroke and check that you are fully covered.
-Many policies exclude medical conditions that you had before you took out the policy, which may mean that you would have to pay for anything relating to these conditions yourself.
-So make sure you check what you're covered for.
+Make sure you declare that you've had a stroke when arranging your insurance and check that you are fully covered.
+Many policies will exclude conditions that you had before you took out the policy (known as pre-existing medical conditions).
+This varies between policies, but it could mean that you would have to pay for any costs relating to these conditions.
+There are specialist travel insurers that provide cover for pre-existing conditions.

 Travelling with medication

-You should take a letter from your doctor, or a prescription, stating what your medication is and why you need it.
-As well as helping you avoid any problems at customs, this will be useful if you need medical help while you're away.
+If you carry medication or medical equipment such as syringes in your hand luggage, you should bring documentation like a doctor's letter.
+You should also carry a copy of your prescription.
+As well as helping you avoid any problems at airline security and customs, this will be useful if you need medical help while you're away.